 An Introduction to Data Visualization

 Generally speaking, it’s easier for us to comprehend shapes and colors than it is to assess a list of numbers.
-We can read and understand information faster when it’s shared using features such as piecharts, bar graphs, distributions maps, Venn diagrams, timelines, and more:
+We can read and understand information faster when it’s shared using features such as infographics, pie charts, bar graphs, distributions maps, Venn diagrams, timelines, or even simple tables:

 Data visualization is useful for a few different marketing-related tasks.
 For starters, you and your marketing team can use it for your own purposes when looking at data from Google Analytics, social media insights, or specific campaigns.